flytbase/apidoc/source/includes/telemetry/get_local_position.md

     vx | float | x velocity in local NED frame. vy | float | y velocity in local NED frame. vz | float | z velocity in local NED frame.

+### API usage information:

+* This API provides linear position and linear velocity.
+* Data returned is in NED frame.
+* Be careful when using z data obtained into takeoff or position setpoint APIs.
+These API's may expect z values relative to ground.
+But the current local position that you get has negative z values for position above ground.

 ### ROS endpoint: